control the kind of output

 | Force definition of common symbols.
 That is, transform tentative definitions into real definitions.

-Lines starting with # are ignored, as are lines with only white space.
+Lines starting with # are ignored, as are blank lines .

 Some wildcards (similar to shell file matching) are supported.